internalregister/internalregister.github.io/_posts/2019-03-12-Homebrew-Console.markdown

 - Ability to support Mario-style platform games (and of course other types of games as well)
 - Games/Programs available through an SD Card

+The reason I wanted SD card support instead of cartridge support, it's mainly because it's a lot more practical to have programs available in an SD card, as it makes it a lot easier to copy files from a PC to it.
+Having cartridges would mean to make even more hardware and to have a new hardware for each program.

 ## Building it

 The first thing I worked on was the video signal generation.
 Each video game console of the era I was aiming for had different proprietary graphics chips which made them all have different characteristics.
 For this reason I didn't want to use any pre-made graphics chip, I wanted my console to have unique graphical capabilities.
 And because it was impossible for me to make my own chip, and I didn't know how to use an FPGA, I opted for a software based graphics-chip using a 20Mhz 8-bit microcontroller.
-It's not overpowered and has just enough performance to generate the kind of graphics I want.
+It's not overkill and has just enough performance to generate the kind of graphics I want.
 <br/>
-So, I started by using an Atmega644 microcontroller running at 20Mhz to send a <a href="https://wikipedia.org/wiki/PAL" target="_blank">PAL</a> video signal to a TV (I basically bit-banged the PAL video signal protocol):
+So, I started by using an Atmega644 microcontroller running at 20Mhz to send a <a href="https://wikipedia.org/wiki/PAL" target="_blank">PAL</a> video signal to a TV (because the microcontroller doesn't support this protocol natively, I had to bit bang the PAL video signal protocol):

 <img src="/assets/vpuTest1.jpg" alt="VPU Test 1" width="700"/>
 <img src="/assets/vpuTest2.jpg" alt="VPU Test 2" width="700"/>